GldRush98/Evoluted-Directory-Listing-Script/README.md

 Features Include:

--Full mobile browser support.
+* Full mobile browser support.

--The ability to upload multiple files and restrict the allowed file-types.
+* The ability to upload multiple files and restrict the allowed file-types.

--Support for restricting access to the script by either password or IP Address whitelisting (ideal if you want only yourself and clients to have access!).
+* Support for restricting access to the script by either password or IP Address whitelisting (ideal if you want only yourself and clients to have access!).

--Support for creating new directories and sub-directories.
+* Support for creating new directories and sub-directories.

--Upload zip files and extract them automatically, with the option to delete the zip file after it’s been extracted.
+* Upload zip files and extract them automatically, with the option to delete the zip file after it’s been extracted.

--Optionally hide certain file types, names or extensions, as well as directories.
+* Optionally hide certain file types, names or extensions, as well as directories.

--Sort file listings by name, size or last modified date.
+* Sort file listings by name, size or last modified date.

-All of the new features can be enabled and disabled individually, so whether you’re looking for a full file manager, or a simple list of downloads, the PHP Directory Listing script has you covered.
+All of the features can be enabled and disabled individually, so whether you’re looking for a full file manager, or a simple list of downloads, the PHP Directory Listing script has you covered.

 **System Requirements**